Skip to content

 • Improves skin texture and tone

-• Exhibits hydrating properties unlike other AHAs
+• Provides hydrating benefits unlike other AHAs

-Those with dry, dull skin and mild comedones.
+Ideal For?
+Individuals with dry, dull skin and mild comedones.

 Product Recommended?